Redocly/create-openapi-repo/README.md

 ## Contribute

-Thank you for wanting to support us.
-Here are some ideas how to support us:
+Interested in contributing to this project?
+Here are some ways you can support us:

  - Submit a pull request.
  - Star us on Github.
  - Tell a friend or colleague about us (or Tweet about us).
  - Write an article or blog post.
 Let us know by opening an issue with a link to the article.
  - Looking to build a modern documentation workflow?
-Our commercial products can help you maintain and deploy your API documentation.
+Our commercial products can help you maintain and deploy API reference docs and developer portals.
 For more information, see our [website](https://redoc.ly).

 [npm-image]: https://badge.fury.io/js/generator-openapi-repo.svg
 [npm-url]: https://npmjs.org/package/generator-openapi-repo